learn-co-curriculum/phase-0-git-pushing-code/README.md

 $ git push
 ```

-Note that the `-am` flags will work for adding and committing changes to
+Note that the `-am` flags will work for adding and committing changes to files
-existing tracked files, but if you need to create a new file as part of any
+that are **already being tracked**, but if you need to create a new file as part
-lesson, you'll need to use `git add` to track that file before committing.
+of any lesson, you'll need to use `git add` to track that file before you can
+commit it.

 ## Conclusion

 Being able to add Git remotes allows you to back up your local repository to a
 remote server.
-If you remember `git init`,
+To review, the process is:

+- run `git init` to start tracking your local repo
-`git remote add origin your-remote-repository-URL`, add, and push your changes,
+- run `git remote add origin your-remote-repository-URL` to tie your local repo
+  to the remote repo on GitHub
+- use `git add` and `git commit` to save your changes
+- use `git push` to push the changes up to the remote repo

-you'll be able to get your project up to GitHub in minutes!
+With these few steps, you'll be able to get your project up to GitHub in
+minutes!

 ## Resources